pustot/PustoNoto/README.md

 ## Class 100 – Philosophy and psychology

+- 120 Philosophy Of Humanity
+    - 123 Chance, Free Will, And Necessity
+        - 123.3 Chance
+        - 123.5 Free Will
+        - 123.7 Necessity
 - 150 Psychology
     - 153 Cognition and Memory
         - 153.1 Learning, Memory, And Motivation
         - 153.2 Formation and association of ideas
         - 153.8 Decision Making And Persuasion
     - 155 Developmental and Differential Psychology
+        - 155.2 Individual Psychology
+            - 155.24 Coping and Adaptation

 ## Class 200 – Religion